What is happening?

 Speed limits for the streets in central Seattle (indicated in blue in the map below) will be reduced to 25 mph.
 The non-arterial (a.k.a. residential street) speed limit will be reduced from 25 mph to 20 mph.

 Why is this happening?

 While Seattle is one of the safest cities in the country, each year about 20 people are killed in traffic collisions and another 150 are seriously injured.
 Their lives are cut short or changed forever, impacting their families, friends, and broader communities.
 One life lost or altered is one life too many.

-Speed plays a role all serious injury and fatal collisions.
+Speed is the critical factor in the frequency and severity of crashes.
+Even just a few miles an hour over the limit matters.
 Someone who is walking and is struck by a vehicle going at 20 mph has a 90% chance of surviving the crash.
-The chances of survival are reduced to 50% when a vehicle going +10 mph faster.
+The chances of survival are reduced to 50% when hit by a vehicle going travelling at 30 mph.